StephenOTT/GitHub-Time-Tracking/README.md

 ### Logging Time for a Code Commit

 When logging time in a Code Commit, the code commit message should follow the usage pattern.
 The commit message that you would normally submit as part of the code commit comes after the time tracking information.
 See example 7 below for a typical usage pattern.
+Code Commit time logging can be done as part of the overall Git Commit Message, individual GitHub Commit Comment or Line Comment.

 #### Examples